chriskalv/piNET/README.md

 <b></br>

 Congratulations!
-Your piNet device should now be all set up and ready.
+Your <b>piNet</b> device should now be all set up and ready!